 Any condition relation to menstruation.
 Most menstrual conditions involve some type of menstrual irregularity.
 Some examples are premenstrual syndrome, amenorrhea, dysmenorrhea and menorrhagia.
 Menstrual conditions can be caused by things such as certain drugs, endometrial cancer, pregnancy and thyroid abnormalities. ...more »

 Symptoms of menstrual irregularities run the gamut from minimal to severe.
 Symptoms of menstrual irregularities occur with hormonal changes in the menstrual cycle, and they are often associated with heavy, uncomfortable, and/or irregular menstrual periods.
 Symptoms occur during the time of life when a woman is having menstrual cycles and disappear after menopause.

-Symptoms can include ...more symptoms »
+Symptoms ...more symptoms »